jakobevangelista/nextauth-clerk-migration/README.md

 import { UserButton } from "@clerk/nextjs";
 import { redirect } from "next/navigation";

-// checks if user is in clerk, if in clerk, change password in clerk (semantic user button)
+// checks if user is in Clerk, if in Clerk, change password in Clerk (semantic user button)
-// if not in clerk, change password in nextauth export default async function Home() {
+// if not in Clerk, change password in nextauth export default async function Home() {
   const { userId }: { userId: string | null } = auth();
   const nexAuthUser = await nextAuthFunction();